 6. Find out the mowing height of the grass you’re growing and cut according to it.
 For example, you should cut buffalo grass 2-3 inches and hybrid Bermudagrass around 1 inch.
 Read this post to find out ideal mowing height of your grass variety.

 7. How you’ll know that your lawn needs mowing and it’s reaching height?
 The rule is simple, when it reaches the one third or more of the suggested mowing height, cut it.
-If you cut grass after 2 inch, then its mowing time is when it will reach 3 inch height.
+If you cut grass after 2 inches, then its mowing time is when it will reach 3-inch height.

 8. Healthy growth of grass doesn’t let the weeds grow.
-If you want effective weed control in your lawn, grow a variety of tall grass, it’ll cover up the space for weeds and cut off their sun light.
+If you want effective weed control in your lawn, plant a variety of tall grass, it’ll cover up the space for weeds and cut off their sunlight.

 10. Walking over the lawn and trampling it for years, tighten the soil and take all the air out from the area, that’s why you should aerate your lawn twice a year in both spring and fall.
 Aerating helps the root system and soil by providing the air and water.
 It also improves nutrients penetration.
 Aerating is the secret of happy green lawns.

-13. The more you feed nitrogen rich fertilizer and water regularly, the more it will grow quickly and the more you’ll need to mow it.
-It’s good to make a balance for a lush lawn.
+13. The more you feed nitrogen-rich fertilizer and water regularly, the more it will overgrow and the more you’ll need to mow it.
+Making a balance for a lush lawn is good.

-15. Lack of calcium in soil provides prosperous thriving condition to common weeds.
+15. Lack of calcium in soil provides a prosperous, thriving condition to common weeds.
 Spread lime using spreader if your soil doesn’t have calcium to magnesium ratio of 7 to 1.